 People with dementia who are being cared for in long-term care settings are often not engaged in meaningful activities.
 We wanted to know whether offering them activities which are tailored to their individual interests and preferences could improve their quality of life and reduce agitation.
 This review updates our earlier review published in 2018.

 ∙ To assess the effects of personally tailored activities on psychosocial outcomes for people with dementia living in long-term care facilities.

 ∙ To describe the components of the interventions.

 ∙ To describe conditions which enhance the effectiveness of personally tailored activities in this setting.

-We searched ALOIS, the Cochrane Dementia and Cognitive Improvement Group’s Specialized Register, on 16 June 2017 using the terms: personally tailored OR individualized OR individualised OR individual OR person-centred OR meaningful OR personhood OR involvement OR engagement OR engaging OR identity.
-We also performed additional searches in MEDLINE (Ovid SP), Embase (Ovid SP), PsycINFO (Ovid SP), CINAHL (EBSCOhost), Web of Science (ISI Web of Science), ClinicalTrials.gov, and the World Health Organization (WHO) ICTRP, to ensure that the search for the review was as up to date and as comprehensive as possible.
+We searched the Cochrane Dementia and Cognitive Improvement Group’s Specialized Register, on 15 June 2022.
+We also performed additional searches in MEDLINE, Embase, PsycINFO, CINAHL, Web of Science, ClinicalTrials.gov, and the World Health Organization (WHO) ICTRP, to ensure that the search for the review was as up-to-date and as comprehensive as possible.

 We included randomised controlled trials (RCTs) and controlled clinical trials offering personally tailored activities.
 All interventions included an assessment of the participants' present or past preferences for, or interest in, particular activities as a basis for an individual activity plan.
 Control groups received either usual care or an active control intervention.